Thirteen Colonies: Middle colonies

-Beginning in 1609, Dutch traders explored and established fur trading posts on the Hudson River, Delaware River, and Connecticut River, seeking to protect their interests in the fur trade.
+Beginning in 1609, Dutch traders established fur trading posts on the Hudson River, Delaware River, and Connecticut River, seeking to protect their interests in the fur trade.
 The Dutch West India Company established permanent settlements on the Hudson River, creating the Dutch colony of New Netherland.

 In 1626, Peter Minuit purchased the island of Manhattan from the Lenape Indians and established the outpost of New Amsterdam.
 Relatively few Dutch settled in New Netherland, but the colony came to dominate the regional fur trade.
 It also served as the base for extensive trade with the English colonies, and many products from New England and Virginia were carried to Europe on Dutch ships.
-The Dutch also engaged in the burgeoning Atlantic slave trade, taking enslaved Africans to the English colonies in North America and Barbados.
+The Dutch also engaged in the burgeoning Atlantic slave trade, bringing some enslaved Africans to the English colonies in North America, although many more were sent to Barbados and Brazil.
 The West India Company desired to grow New Netherland as it became commercially successful, yet the colony failed to attract the same level of settlement as the English colonies did.
 Many of those who did immigrate to the colony were English, German, Walloon, or Sephardim.

 In 1638, Sweden established the colony of New Sweden in the Delaware Valley.
 The operation was led by former members of the Dutch West India Company, including Peter Minuit.
 New Sweden established extensive trading contacts with English colonies to the south and shipped much of the tobacco produced in Virginia.
 The colony was conquered by the Dutch in 1655, while Sweden was engaged in the Second Northern War.

 Beginning in the 1650s, the English and Dutch engaged in a series of wars, and the English sought to conquer New Netherland.
 Richard Nicolls captured the lightly defended New Amsterdam in 1664, and his subordinates quickly captured the remainder of New Netherland.
 The 1667 Treaty of Breda ended the Second Anglo-Dutch War and confirmed English control of the region.
-The Dutch briefly regained control of parts of New Netherland in the Third Anglo-Dutch War, but surrendered claim to the territory in the 1674 Treaty of Westminster, ending the Dutch colonial presence in North America.
+The Dutch briefly regained control of parts of New Netherland in the Third Anglo-Dutch War but surrendered claim to the territory in the 1674 Treaty of Westminster, ending the Dutch colonial presence in America.

-After the Second Anglo-Dutch War, the British renamed the colony "York City" or "New York".
-Large numbers of Dutch remained in the colony, dominating the rural areas between New York City and Albany, while people from New England started moving in as well as immigrants from Germany.
+The British renamed the colony of New Amsterdam to "York City" or "New York".
+Large numbers of Dutch remained in the colony, dominating the rural areas between Manhattan and Albany, while people from New England started moving in, as well as immigrants from Germany.
 New York City attracted a large polyglot population, including a large black slave population.
 In 1674, the proprietary colonies of East Jersey and West Jersey were created from lands formerly part of New York.

 Pennsylvania was founded in 1681 as a proprietary colony of Quaker William Penn.
-The main population elements included the Quaker population based in Philadelphia, a Scotch-Irish population on the Western frontier and numerous German colonies in between.
+The main population elements included the Quaker population based in Philadelphia, a Scotch-Irish population on the Western frontier, and numerous German colonies in between.
 Philadelphia became the largest city in the colonies with its central location, excellent port, and a population of about 30,000.